Silverstone Air

 Silverstone Air Services Limited, trading as Silverstone Air, was a privately owned airline in Kenya, licensed by the Kenya Civil Aviation Authority with an air operator's certificate.

 Location

-The headquarters of Silverstone Air were located at on the ground floor of Aerlink House, at Wilson Airport, in the south-western part of Nairobi, the capital and largest city of Kenya.
+The headquarters of Silverstone Air were located on the ground floor of Aerlink House, at Wilson Airport, in the south-western part of Nairobi, the capital and largest city of Kenya.
 The geographical coordinates of the airline's headquarters are:1°19'23.0"S, 36°48'30.0"E (Latitude:-1.323056; Longitude:36.808333).

 History

 Silverstone Air was owned and operated by Kenyans.
 The airline was founded in 2017.
 It operated scheduled, charter and cargo flights inside Kenya.
 Scheduled flights were available to Kisumu, Mombasa, Lamu, Eldoret, Malindi, Lodwar, Ukunda.

-On 12 November 2019 the airline suspended all flights due to non-compliance problems.
+On 12 March 2020 the airline suspended all flights due to non-compliance problems.

 Destinations

 From its hub in Nairobi Wilson Airport, the company operated scheduled services to destinations within Kenya.
 The airline also operated direct return flights to Mombasa from Kisumu International Airport.